-4.2.1 Source of Information, Signs and non-signs of Cervical Cancer distribution of their responses.
-Majority 93.6% have heard about cancer of the cervix and the source of information was mostly school as shown in figure 4.1. on the signs and non signs of cervical cancer, majority of the respondents identified vaginal bleeding between periods (93.6%), persistent and lower back pain 43.4%, persistent vaginal discharge that smells 61.5%, discomfort or pain during sex 71.9%, heavier or longer menstrual period 46.2%, after menopause vaginal bleeding 55.4%, persistent pelvic pains 63.9%, vaginal bleeding during and after sex 60%, unexplained weight loss 48.2.
+4.2.1 Source of Information, Signs and non-signs of Cervical Cancer

+For the assessment on knowledge on cervical cancer respondents were asked about signs and symptoms as well as risk factors for cervical cancer.
+Table 4.2 shows the percentage distribution of their responses.
+Majority 93.6% had heard about cancer of the cervix and the source of information was mostly school as shown in figure 4.1. on the signs and non-signs of cervical cancer, majority of the respondents identified vaginal bleeding between periods (93.6%), persistent and lower back pain 43.4%, persistent vaginal discharge that smells 61.5%, discomfort or pain during sex 71.9%, heavier or longer menstrual period 46.2%, post-menopause vaginal bleeding 55.4%, persistent pelvic pains 63.9%, vaginal bleeding during and after sex 60%, unexplained weight loss 48.2.
 However, respondents identified persistent diarrhea (64.3) and blood in stool or urine 37% as not a signs and symptoms of cervical cancer.